 12 Ways to Slash Your Food Grocery Costs

-None of these changes are that difficult to make, especially with a little planning & effort.
-Maybe it will help to think of that time and effort as time you are being paid for.
-Essentially, every penny, dime & dollar you save by your time and effort pays you back.
+These changes aren’t difficult with a little planning & effort – every cent you save pays you back.
 Grab your receipts (You do save them, right?
 I told you to back in 2010!
-Okay, maybe that wasn’t fair, lol!) and take a look at what you’ve spent on groceries and eating out and decide where you can make some cuts.
+Okay, maybe that wasn’t fair, lol!) and take a look at what you’ve spent on groceries and eating out, and figure out what you can slash.

 1.) nix restaurants – cook at home: